mrizu/ProjectJAZ/README.md

 Live chat website made in Java using Spring framework and HTML, CSS, JS, SQL.

-Users could also vote in a poll for a political party they want to win.
+Users also have an option to vote in a poll.

+User accounts fully connected to MySQL database.